MercifulB/scalable-web-service-aws/README.md

 ## Notes

+## Notes

+The service is publicly accessible through the custom domain `merciful.work`.

-HTTPS listener infrastructure is fully configured in Terraform.
-At submission time, ACM certificate validation was still propagating through DNS.
-Once ACM status changes to “Issued”, running `terraform apply` completes HTTPS enablement with ALB TLS termination and HTTP to HTTPS redirects.
+HTTPS infrastructure and ACM certificate integration are fully configured in Terraform.
+At submission time, ACM DNS validation was still propagating through Namecheap DNS records.
+Once the certificate status changes to `Issued`, running `terraform apply` completes ALB HTTPS listener creation and HTTP to HTTPS redirection automatically.